freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/access-props-using-this.props.md

 ---

 ## Description

 <section id='description'>

 The last several challenges covered the basic ways to pass props to child components.
 But what if the child component that you're passing a prop to is an ES6 class component, rather than a stateless functional component?
 The ES6 class component uses a slightly different convention to access props.

-Anytime you refer to a class component within itself, you use the <code>this</code> keyword.
-To access props within a class component, you preface the code that you use to access it with <code>this</code>.
-For example, if an ES6 class component has a prop called <code>data</code>, you write <code>{this.props.data}</code> in JSX.
+Anytime you refer to a class component within itself, you use the `this` keyword.
+To access props within a class component, you preface the code that you use to access it with `this`.
+For example, if an ES6 class component has a prop called `data`, you write `{this.props.data}` in JSX.

 </section>

 ## Instructions

 <section id='instructions'>

-Render an instance of the <code>ReturnTempPassword</code> component in the parent component <code>ResetPassword</code>.
-Here, give <code>ReturnTempPassword</code> a prop of <code>tempPassword</code> and assign it a value of a string that is at least 8 characters long.
-Within the child, <code>ReturnTempPassword</code>, access the <code>tempPassword</code> prop within the <code>strong</code> tags to make sure the user sees the temporary password.
+Render an instance of the `ReturnTempPassword` component in the parent component `ResetPassword`.
+Here, give `ReturnTempPassword` a prop of `tempPassword` and assign it a value of a string that is at least 8 characters long.
+Within the child, `ReturnTempPassword`, access the `tempPassword` prop within the `strong` tags to make sure the user sees the temporary password.

 </section>

 ## Tests

 <section id='tests'>

 ```yml